Qyoom/qyoom.github.io/_posts/2016-01-20-coen-population-drift-1.md

 title:  "Natural Selection and Population Drift (Part 1)"
 date:   2016-01-20 11:18:25 -0800
 ---
-Inspired by reading the first chapter in Enrico Coen's *Cells to Civilizations*, I decided to code my interpretation of the algorithm he describes for using two colors of marble to characterize the properties of population drift.
+Inspired by reading the first chapter in Enrico Coen's *Cells to Civilizations, The Principles of Change That Shape Life*, I decided to code my interpretation of the algorithm he describes for using two colors of marble to demonstrate population drift.
 Coen poses four principles whereby...

 <div id="chart"></div>